-The White Chocolatini is an outstanding dessert drink that is similar to the Chocolate Martini, it simply relies on a white chocolate liqueur.
-This cocktail recipe is simple to mix up and is rich and creamy with a beautiful mix of vanilla and white chocolate.
+The white chocolate martini, or Chocolatini as it is called, is an outstanding dessert drink that is similar to the chocolate martini—but instead of regular chocolate liqueur, it relies on a white chocolate liqueur.
+This cocktail recipe is rich and creamy with a beautiful mix of vanilla and white chocolate.

 - Strain into a well-chilled cocktail glass.